What if Climate Change was Purple?

 Launching in August 2019, artists & scientists are encouraged to apply for the project through an open call for applications.
 Both individuals and artist collectives/scientific teams may apply.
 One place is held for emergent artists and early career scientists, subject to meeting the application criteria.
 An expert panel of scientists and artists will adjudicate the selection.

-Up to six artists and six scientists across a wide range of specialisations will be selected to come together for a one and a half day workshop with the view to collaborating to create an original climate-related art work that is exciting and accessible to the public.
+Up to 12 artists and 12 scientists across a wide range of specialisations will be selected to come together for a one and a half day workshop with the view to collaborating to create an original climate-related art work that is exciting and accessible to the public.
 The resulting artworks will bring communities together to celebrate nature, speak up for the climate crisis and inspire urgent climate action.

 The workshop is an opportunity to learn more and seed ideas about: